Jamie Baker (tennis)

 Jamie Baker (born 5 August 1986) is a retired British professional male tennis player, who was British No. 2 in 2008.

 He won the first match of Leon Smith's tenure as Davis Cup captain, in the tie against Turkey, helping Great Britain to a first Davis Cup win in three years.

 Baker has twelve Futures single titles; in doubles, he has 1 Challenger and four Futures titles.

 After retiring from tennis, Baker moved into Corporate Finance for a bank, whilst also being a part-time television pundit for Eurosport and the BBC.

+Since 2020, he has served as the Head of Professional Tennis and Tournament Director at Wimbledon.

 Early and personal life

 Baker's parents are Gordon and Lynn, and he has an older brother Steven.
 Baker first picked up a tennis racket at four, and holidayed at Center Parcs where he and Steven would win adult competitions.

 Baker went to junior tournaments all over the UK, and met the Murray brothers.
 Their mother Judy Murray counselled the Bakers that the best way to progress, would be for Jamie to leave home and move to the LTA Tennis Academy in Loughborough.
 Lynne and Gordon met host families who might look after their son, but decided they couldn't let Jamie go by himself.
 Gordon relocated to his company's office in Loughborough, while Lynn stayed in Glasgow.
 At Loughborough, Baker realised that he was in the second tier of junior players, but he was the only one in his group dedicated enough to compete on the senior tour.

 His brother Steven is an international squash player.